mintra-ruensuk/mintra-ruensuk.github.io/schools.md

     changefreq: weekly
 ---

 I like to be surrounded by a school environment.
 I think it helps me to feel fresh?
-Just only thinking about my memories in school makes me happy already.
+Just only thinking about my memories in schools makes me happy already.
 So, why don’t I share it with you.
 Hope you enjoy it!
 <hr />
 <header>
 	<h2>UNIST</h2>